WasmCert/WasmCert-Coq/README.md

 - [x] Verify executable type checker soundness.
 - [x] Verify instantiation soundness properties.
 - [x] Implement numerics using CompCert numerics.

+# Program Logic

-- [x] Instantiate a Wasm program logic using Iris [iris branch](https://github.com/WasmCert-Coq/WasmCert-Coq/tree/iris-wasm-native).
+This repository contains an instantiation of a Wasm program logic using the Iris framework: [iris branch](https://github.com/WasmCert/WasmCert-Coq/tree/iris-wasm-native).

+# Binary Parser (experimental)
-This repository also contains some experimental work on a parser for the binary format which is currently unverified.
+This repository contains some experimental work on a parser for the binary format which is currently unverified.

 # Usage